apiato/documentation/docs/components/optional-components/events.md

 ```

 To generate an event service provider
-you may use the `apiato:generate:provider` interactive command:
+you may use the `apiato:make:provider` interactive command:

 ```
-php artisan apiato:generate:provider
+php artisan apiato:make:provider
 ```

 Remember to also register the `EventServiceProvider` in the container's `MainServiceProvider`: